Business owners or managers understand that having a conducive work environment is essential to the success of an organization.

 Several factors can influence what a workplace culture looks like.
 Identifying and addressing them is important in knowing how to build team morale.

-Some common factors that affect w work environment include:
+Some common factors that affect company culture and work environment include:

 Leadership and management